julioojordan/UDP_Client-Server_Decryption_Using-lfsr4bit/README.md

 # UDP_Client-Server_Decryption_Using-lfsr4bit

 <br>
-<p> This is the simple implementation of UPD client-server message encryption in <b> Python 3 </b>, i'm using the Linear Feedback Shift Register (LFSR) 4 bit method as the modern cryptography method </p>
+<p> This is the simple implementation of UPD client-server message decryption in <b> Python 3 </b>, i'm using the Linear Feedback Shift Register (LFSR) 4 bit method as the modern cryptography method </p>
 <p> if u guys using python 2 you should remove all the encode() and decode() function that are called in the server and client code </p>
 <p> there are 2 files in the project: </p>
 <ul>